myoffe/ConvertCSV/README.md

     python convert.py vodafone input/vodafone.csv output/vodafone.csv
     python convert.py sprint input/sprint.csv output/sprint.csv

+See CSVs in input folder for input examples, and CSVs in output/examples for how the output should look.

 ## TODO
 1. Auto detect format and use converter accordingly